-Big Bend National Park, established in 1944, is located in a remote part of Southern Texas and borders Mexico along 118 miles of the Rio Grande.
+Big Bend National Park, established June 12th, 1944, is located in a remote part of Southern Texas and borders Mexico along 118 miles of the Rio Grande.
 The national park covers 801,163 acres and is home to an abundant variety of Cretaceous and Cenozoic fossil organisms, and the park has artifacts estimated to be 9,000 years old.
 Historic buildings and landscapes offer graphic illustration of life along the international border in the 19th century.
 It has national significance as the largest protected area of Chihuahuan Desert topography and ecology in the United States.
 It contains more than 1,200 species of plants, more than 450 species of birds, 56 species of reptiles, and 75 species of mammals.
 The Rio Grande corridor is also a migration highway for many species passing through the desert.
 Elevation contrast create varied microclimates that further enhance the diversity of plant and animal life.

 For more than 1,000 miles, the Rio Grande/Río Bravo forms the boundary between Mexico and the United States, and Big Bend National Park administers approximately 118 miles along that boundary.
 The park was named after a large bend in the river and Texas—Mexico border.
 One of the park's best known features is Santa Elena Canyon.
 Split by the Rio Grande, on one side, the United States; the other, Mexico.